minh123viptanvan/autobase/README.md

 ## Project Status

-Autobase has been actively developed for over 5 years (since 2019) and is trusted by companies worldwide, including in production environments with high loads and demanding reliability requirements.
+Autobase has been actively developed for over 7 years (since 2019) and is trusted by companies worldwide, including in production environments with high loads and demanding reliability requirements.
 Our mission is to provide an open-source DBaaS that delivers reliability, flexibility, and cost-efficiency.

-**The project will remain open-source forever**, but to ensure its continuous growth and development, we rely on [sponsorship](https://autobase.tech/docs/sponsor) and [support packages](https://autobase.tech/docs/support), you gain access to personalized support from the project authors and PostgreSQL experts.
+**The project will remain open-source forever**, but to ensure its continuous growth and development, we rely on [sponsorship](https://autobase.tech/docs/sponsor) and [support packages](https://autobase.tech/docs/support).
+Support packages provide access to personalized support from the project authors and PostgreSQL experts.

 ## Star us